 EMISSIONS OF AIR POLLUTANTS FROM TRANSPORT

-Antonella Bernetti, Antonio Caputo, Francesca Palomba
+Antonella Bernetti, Antonio Caputo

 Abstract

-This indicator covers emissions of key air pollutants, namely nitrogen oxides (NOx), non-methane volatile organic compounds (NMVOCs), particulate matter (PM), lead (Pb), benzene (C6H6), and sulfur oxides (SOx).
-Nitrogen oxides contribute to acid rain, eutrophication, tropospheric ozone formation, and indirectly to global warming and ozone layer depletion.
-Particulate matter is currently the pollutant with the greatest impact on human health, especially the fine fraction (PM2.5), which can penetrate deeply into the lungs.
-PM is harmful both as an irritant and as a carrier of trace pollutants potentially mutagenic or harmful to the lungs and bloodstream.
-Secondary particulate matter forms in the atmosphere, contributed to by emissions of NOx, SOx, ammonia, NMVOCs, and ozone, which results from the reaction between NOx and NMVOCs in the presence of heat and sunlight, primarily during summer months.
-Benzene is a carcinogenic compound present in trace amounts in gasoline and vehicle exhaust.
+The indicator considers the emissions of the main air pollutants, which are nitrogen oxides (NO x ), non-methane volatile organic compounds (NMVOC), particulate matter (PM), lead (Pb), benzene (C 6 H 6) and sulfur oxides (SO x ).
+Nitrogen oxides contribute to acid rain, eutrophication and the formation of tropospheric ozone, and, indirectly, to global warming and changes in the ozone layer.
+Particulate matter currently represents the pollutant with the greatest impact on human health, especially as regards the fine fraction (PM 2.5), which can penetrate deep into the lungs.
+Particulate matter is both harmful in itself as an irritant of the mucous membranes and as a "vehicle" that transports trace pollutants into the lungs and blood, which are potentially mutagenic or harmful.
+Secondary particulate matter is also formed in the atmosphere, to which emissions of nitrogen oxides, sulfur oxides, ammonia and volatile organic compounds contribute, and ozone, which derives from the reaction between nitrogen oxides and non-methane volatile organic compounds in the presence of heat and sunlight, therefore especially in the summer months.
+Benzene is a carcinogenic substance present in traces in petrol and motor vehicle exhaust fumes.

-It is of national scope or it is applicable to environmental issues at the regional level but of national relevance.
+It is of national scope or applicable to environmental issues at the regional level but of national significance.

-It can describe the trend without necessarily evaluating it.
+It is able to describe the trend without necessarily providing an evaluation of it.

 It is simple and easy to interpret.

-It is sensitive to changes occurring in the environment and/or in human activities
+It is sensitive to changes occurring in the environment and/or human activities

-It provides a representative picture of environmental conditions, environmental pressures, and societal responses
+It provides a representative overview of environmental conditions, environmental pressures, and societal responses.

-It provides a basis for international comparisons.
+It provides a basis for international comparisons

 Be based on international standards and international consensus about its validity;